Originally published April 6, 2017, updated Dec. 18, 2018.

-Using predictive analytics, HR managers can find patterns in their employment data that highlight the reasons good employees leave and suggest the incentives most likely to make them stay (additional training, more appealing benefits packages, transfers to more engaging positions, etc.).
+Using predictive analytics, HR managers can find patterns in their employment data that highlight the reasons good employees leave and suggest the incentives most likely to make them stay: higher salaries, additional training, more appealing benefits packages, or in some cases transfers to more engaging positions.

 The data also predicts which employees are most desirable to hire and retain.

 There’s no rule that says data has to be stored first.
-It can be analyzed mid-stream to sift out data that will only stay relevant for a short time, like offering location-based services to travelers and pushing sale alerts to website visitors.
+It can be analyzed mid-stream to sift out data that will only stay relevant for a short time.

-The information is usually displayed in a format that doesn’t require a data science degree to understand, too, which makes it easy to act on quickly.
+Information gathered by real-time analytics is usually displayed in a dynamic graphic format that doesn’t require a data science degree to understand, too.
+That makes it easy to act on quickly.

 Natural Language Processing (NLP) has grown from an internet novelty to a reasonably robust tool.

 While it hasn’t seen as much use in the corporate world as its cousin, Natural Language Generation (NLG), it has developed enough for enterprise use.

 The most relevant NLP application right now is employing chatbots to provide 24/7 customer support availability.
 Customers can interact with a chatbot using normal, everyday language.

 The sophistication of a bot varies widely.
 Some have very basic account support capabilities; others can guide a customer from selecting a product all the way through checkout.